francescou/compose-registry/README.md

 Compose Registry
 ===

-project is still in eary alpha stage
+Disclaimer: This is a work in progress and software is still in alpha stage.

 ## Running the server
 To run the server, run: